Chapter 1: Ride the Market Trend

 Of course, the reverse works too for downtrends.

-So, choose the timeframe that suits your strategy.
+You need to choose the timeframe that fits your strategy.

-But the odds are highest when all timeframes are aligned: Short-term, mid-term, and long-term.
+And your odds are best when all timeframes line up: Short-term, mid-term, and long-term.

 But generally, the big money is made during strong uptrends.